groupdocs-merger/GroupDocs.Merger-Reference-Tutorials/content/english/java/document-import/_index.md

 - **How long does a basic import take?** Typically under a second for a standard‑size PDF.

 ## What is “convert pdf to pptx”?
-The phrase describes the process of taking a PDF file and programmatically turning it into a PowerPoint presentation (PPTX) using Java code.
+It is the process of programmatically turning a PDF file into a PowerPoint presentation (PPTX) using Java code.
 GroupDocs.Merger abstracts the low‑level file handling, letting you focus on business logic rather than file‑format intricacies.
+The library reads each PDF page, rasterises it to a high‑resolution image, and inserts that image as a new slide, preserving visual fidelity.

 ## Why use GroupDocs.Merger for Java?
-- **Unified API** – One consistent set of methods works across PDFs, PPTX, DOCX, XLSX, and more.
-- **Preserves Formatting** – Images, tables, and vector graphics retain their original appearance.
-- **Scalable** – Handles large files and batch operations without excessive memory consumption.
-- **Cross‑Platform** – Works on any OS that supports Java, making it ideal for server‑side automation.
-- **Merge PDF into PowerPoint** – You can combine several PDFs into a single PPTX in one pass.
+You can merge PDF into PowerPoint with a single, well‑documented call, because the API is built for speed and reliability.
+It processes PDFs up to **500 pages** without loading the entire file into memory, and it supports **50+ input and output formats**—including DOCX, XLSX, HTML, and image types.
+The library runs on any OS that supports Java, making it ideal for server‑side automation, CI pipelines, and micro‑services.

 ## Prerequisites
-- Java 8 or newer installed.
+- Java 8 or newer installed on your development machine or build server.
-- GroupDocs.Merger for Java JAR added to your project (via Maven or direct download).
+- GroupDocs.Merger for Java JAR added to your project (via Maven dependency or direct download).
 - A temporary or full license key (see the resources below).

-## Step‑by‑Step Guide
+## Step‑by‑step guide

-### Step 1: Set Up the Merger Instance
+### Step 1: set up the merger instance
-Create a `Merger` object and load the source PDF you want to import.
+The `Merger` class is the entry point for all conversion and import operations.
+Create an instance and load the source PDF you want to import.

-### Step 2: Choose the Destination PowerPoint File
+### Step 2: choose the destination PowerPoint file
-Instantiate a new PowerPoint document or open an existing one where the PDF pages will be added as slides.
+You can either instantiate a brand‑new PowerPoint document or open an existing PPTX where the PDF pages will be added as slides.

-### Step 3: Perform the Import
+### Step 3: perform the import
-Call the appropriate `import` method, specifying the source pages and the target slide position.
-GroupDocs.Merger takes care of converting each PDF page into a slide‑compatible image.
+Call the `import` method, specifying the source pages and the target slide position.
+GroupDocs.Merger automatically converts each PDF page into a slide‑compatible image, applying the DPI and scaling options you provide.

-### Step 4: Save the Result
+### Step 4: save the result
-Write the updated PowerPoint file back to disk or stream it directly to a client application.
+Write the updated PowerPoint file back to disk, or stream it directly to a client application for immediate download.

-> **Pro tip:** Use the `importOptions` object to control image resolution and scaling for the best visual quality.
+> **Pro tip:** Use the `importOptions` object to control image resolution (e.g., 300 DPI) and scaling for the best visual quality on high‑resolution displays.

-## Common Issues and Solutions
+## Common issues and solutions
+The `LoadOptions` class lets you specify a password and other loading parameters for encrypted PDFs.
+The `ImportOptions` class provides settings such as DPI and scaling for the import process.

-- **Missing images after import** – Ensure the PDF does not contain encrypted objects; provide the password if needed.
+- **Missing images after import** – Ensure the PDF isn’t encrypted; supply the password via `LoadOptions` if it is.
-- **Layout distortion** – Adjust the `importOptions` DPI setting to match the target slide size.
+- **Layout distortion** – Increase the `importOptions` DPI setting to match the target slide dimensions.
-- **Performance bottlenecks on large PDFs** – Process pages in batches and release resources after each batch.
+- **Performance bottlenecks on large PDFs** – Process pages in batches and release resources after each batch with `close()` to keep memory usage low.
-- **Add PDF pages as slides** – Use the page‑range feature to select exactly the pages you want to turn into slides.
+- **Add PDF pages as slides** – Use the page‑range feature to select exactly the pages you want to turn into slides, e.g., `importOptions.setPageNumbers(Arrays.asList(1,3,5))`.

-## Available Tutorials
+## Available tutorials

 ### [Embed OLE Objects in PowerPoint using Java with GroupDocs.Merger](./embed-ole-object-ppt-java-groupdocs-merger/)
 Learn how to seamlessly embed PDFs and other documents into PowerPoint slides using Java and GroupDocs.Merger.
 Enhance your presentations effortlessly.